zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 | Consciousness focus | Single unified intention |
 | Duration | Variable (seconds to hours) |

 The pilot's consciousness, merged with the ship's sensor systems, "feels" for the target signature.
-This is not visual or auditory—it is a direct perception of vibrational compatibility.
+This is not visual or auditory, it is a direct perception of vibrational compatibility.

 #### Phase 3: Re-coupling